h1n054ur/3CX-Whatsapp-Initiate-Convo/README.md

 Send an SMS like:

 ```
-+11234567890 | Hello, this is a test message!
++11234567890 | welcome_offer
 ```

-✅ Logic App parses the input and sends the WhatsApp message.
+✅ Logic App parses the input and sends the WhatsApp message using the `welcome_offer` template.
 ✅ If the user replies, 3CX handles the conversation.

 ---